jakeshaw61/Punting-Brothers/README.md

 ### About
 ![Image](/assets/screenshots/about-section.png?raw=true)
 This section introduces The Punting Brothers to the user.
 It includes a short story of how the company was established and introduces the services that are on offer.
-This section also touches on the main goals of the company??????
+This section also touches on the aims of the company.

 ### History
 ![Image](/assets/screenshots/history-section.png?raw=true)